 - description of the difficulties that the problem causes

 Please note that the Helpdesk operates between 09:00 and 17:00 Monday to Friday.

 If you simply wish to send feedback about the Planning Portal site (such as comments on the content or examples of features/services you would like to see provided in the future) you can send them to email@example.com

-Please click here to complete a short questionnaire, if you would like to take part in this survey.
+Complete a short questionnaire if you would like to take part in this survey.